shantnu/Path/content/chimp-inside-us.md

 * He is stronger than us, and can crush us.
 Look at overeating- we know its bad for us, but the monkey says *eat-eat-eat*, and we jump up and say *High ho, sir!*

-###  A note on "rational" people

-Many people claim to be "rational".
-They say we have conquered our wild self using science and logic.
-I would quote Keynes:

-*Practical men who believe themselves to be quite exempt from any intellectual influence, are usually the slaves of some defunct economist.*

-People who claim to be rational are usually slaves to some idiotic philosophy, like nazism or marxism.
-Hitler/Stalin/Mao murdered millions of people, and it was all for logical reasons! *We have to save the country / society old chap, can't you see it's for your own good?*

-In these cases, the inner monkey joins hands with the rational mind, and they let the monkey go wild, attacking people as it wants, all the while pretending to be "rational".
-Beware the mind pretending to be "rational" and "enlightened", for usually it's a traitor who has done a secret deal with the monkey.

-The best the rational mind can do is hold the monkey at bay using self discipline.
-But the monkey is cunning, he waits till we are tired, cranky, hungry, stressed, and attacks us.
-And usually this angry monkey causes us a lot of harm, damaging our relationships and our mental health.

-The rational mind **is useful**, but only if it is aligned with our deeper, spiritual self.
-We have to be very careful when we think we are acting rationally, the *It's for your own good* thinking, because it is entirely possible it is the monkey trying to act all magnanimous.

 ## So the monkey is unbeatable? \*

 \* pun intended